Telstra produces a number of reports, newsletters and research pieces that cover our sustainability activities and initiatives.

 See the Archive tab for our previous reports.

-We actively minimise the environmental impacts of our operations, influence suppliers to manage their own impacts and help our customers to enhance their environmental performance.
 See the links and reports below for information on specific programs and initiatives.

 Climate Change Position Statement